 Excellent weather.
 Best time to explore, not too cold high up, not too warm down below

-Wonderful weather to trek, blooming colorful Rhododendron (Rhododendrons is the national flower of Nepal) and there are more than 30 species of rhododendron in Nepal) flowers in trek routes, the skies are blue and clear, all views of Himalayan peaks can be seen clearly.
+Wonderful weather to trek, blooming colorful Rhododendron (Rhododendrons is the national flower of Nepal) and there are more than 30 species of rhododendron in Nepal) flowers on hiking routes, the skies are blue and clear, and all views of Himalayan peaks can be seen clearly.

-Monsoon is over around early of September, but some drops of rains still possible, alot of new flowers along the trek, beautiful waterfalls and nice landscapes makes your trip wonderful.
+Monsoon is over around early of September, but some drops of rain are still possible, lot of new flowers along the trek, beautiful waterfalls, and nice landscapes make your trip wonderful.

 Top 8 reasons to choose Manaslu trek in Nepal

-There are many reasons to choose Manaslu trek but top 8 reasons are given here for your reference.1) Excellent Mountain Views
+There are many reasons to choose the Manaslu trek but the top 8 reasons are given here for your reference.1) Excellent Mountain Views

-On your journey to discover Manaslu trek route, you can enjoy the top mountain view of Manaslu (8,156m/26,753 ft) family.
+On your journey to discover the Manaslu trek route, you can enjoy the top mountain view of the Manaslu (8,156m/26,753 feet) family.
 Furthermore, you can get the best view of Mt.
 Buddha, Mt.
 Shringi, Mt.
 Churen, Mt.
 Ganesh, Mt.
-Himlung, Annapurna.
-Reaching crazy Manaslu means the top destination listed under 05 famous trek route in Nepal.2) Less traffic, fewer trekkers
+Himlung, and Annapurna.
+Reaching crazy Manaslu means the top destination listed under the 05 famous trek routes in Nepal.2) Less traffic, fewer trekkers

 Manaslu is less popular comparing other routes because of publicity.
 There are fewer visitors every year.
-If you are the special guest and want to hike in less touristic areas than it is the best.
-Best time to hike there is either on October-November or March-May.3) Less expensive
+If you are a special guest and want to hike in fewer tourist areas then it is the best.
+The best time to hike there is either on October-November or March-May.3) Less expensive

-There is very less number of visitors every year.
-So, the teahouses are offering the basic needs and requirements for tourist.
+There are very few visitors every year.
+So, the teahouses are offering the basic needs and requirements of tourists.
 You might not have several varieties of dishes because of fuel.
-Due to the complex geographical structure, it is difficult to transport foods and vegetables in these high altitude areas.
-Comparing to other trek routes, foods are less expensive.4) Best hike to Samdo ridge or Boarder to Tibet
+Due to the complex geographical structure, it is difficult to transport foods and vegetables in these high-altitude areas.
+Compared to other trek routes, foods are less expensive.4) Best hike to Samdo ridge or Boarder to Tibet

-Hike to crazy Samdo hill is easier rather than samdo peak climbing.
+Hike to crazy Samdo hill is easier comparing samdo peak climbing.
 You can also hike to the Tibetan border.
-Both of these hill station hiking offers the outstanding view of the Manaslu massive including Manaslu central, Manaslu north, Samdo peak, Shringi Mountain…etc. Furthermore, you can walk a day tour to Manaslu glacier, basecamp, glacial Birendra lake, and beautiful rivers.5) Colorful Rhododendron Trees
+Both of these hill station hiking offers an outstanding view of the Manaslu massive including Manaslu central, Manaslu North, Samdo peak, Shringi Mountain…etc. Furthermore, you can walk a day tour to Manaslu glacier, basecamp, glacial Birendra lake, and beautiful rivers.5) Colorful Rhododendron Trees

-Hike to Manaslu route in spring is better than the autumn season.
-Trek into the spring, Rhododendron forest turns the colorful forest.
+Hike to Manaslu route in spring is better than in the autumn season.
+Trek into the spring, the Rhododendron forest turns into a colorful forest.
 So, April to late May is the best time to visit.
-Red rhododendron is the national flower of Nepal.
+The red rhododendron is the national flower of Nepal.
 Enjoy the view of red rhododendron in contrast to snow-covered mountains in the background.6) Possible to make side trips

-There are the chances to explore villages out of the main trek route.
-Pungeen Gomba, Birendra Lake, etc. are some of the other trips you might love to make.
+There are chances to explore villages outside of the main trek route.
+Pungent Gomba, Birendra Lake, Manaslu base camp, etc. are some of the other trips you might love to make.
 Between Shyala and Samagaon, you can side trip to Pungeen Gompa.
-In clear weather, you can enjoy with the great view of Manaslu.7) Rich in culture
+In clear weather, you can enjoy the great view of Manaslu.7) Rich in culture

-Enjoy the taste of mouth-watering delicious local food preparing by Gurung community while you receive the warm hospitality at local lodges.
+Enjoy the taste of mouth-watering delicious local food prepared by the Gurung community while you receive warm hospitality at local lodges.